Avoid These Common Mistakes in PDF Accessibility and Remediation

 6. Not Ensuring Table Accessibility

-Bookmarks in PDFs serve as a vital navigational aid, especially for users with cognitive impairments.
-It is difficult to locate information within lengthy documents without bookmarks.
+Bookmarks in PDFs serve as vital navigational aids, especially for users with cognitive impairments.
+Without bookmarks, it is difficult to locate information within lengthy documents.

 Similarly, clear table structures are crucial for users relying on AT.
 Unmarked headers, rows, and columns become incomprehensible and create confusion.
 While tables effectively present information, their format can corrupt the document or jumble the data order.